 Communications through the internet / world wide web rely on a set of standards referred to as Hyper Text Transfer Protocol, or “HTTP“.
 Without going too deeply into the details, HTTP provides a method to request information and to have information delivered.
 When you type a web address in your browser, you are requesting to see that specific page.
 Every page of every website has a unique address, or “URL” (Uniform Resource Locator), which contains the data you are looking for.
 This web page is typically stored on a computer or web hosting site.
 When the request is received, the hosting site responds with the web page, which is then displayed in your web browser.
 If you happen to request a page which doesn’t exist or doesn’t have a valid address, you’ll most likely see a “404 Page Not Found” error.

-In Internet Explorer (IE), we see the https:// at the start of the website address as well as a yellow padlock icon to the far right.
+In Internet Explorer (IE), visually the entire address bar is green.
+Also, there is the “https://” at the start of the website address, as well as a green padlock icon to the far right.
+Following this is the company name, along with the country location.
 The padlock is the visual identifier to let us know this is a secure site.

 As of late January, Chrome will identify any webpages that ask for passwords or payment information.
 If it is running under HTTPS, the “secure” visuals will be shown.
 However, if it is not running HTTPS, Chrome will give a “Not Secure” indicator to the right.
 Going forward, Chrome will make it even more obvious by including a red hazard icon along with a bold red “Not Secure” textual warning.
 Wordfence recently published details on the Chrome roll-out.